 - Preventing damage to delicate vaginal or anal tissue

-- Reducing your risk of irritation
+- Reducing your risk of irritation or burning

 A personal lubricant can have a safe pH level but unsafe osmolality (that can also be very damaging to your tissues), which we talk about in great detail here.